asmateus/chatbot/README.md

 This will create configuration files, make database migrations and create a user for our bot.

 ## Usage
+To start the bots (from the project root directory):

+    python -m query.spawner

 To start the webserver (from the project root directory):

     cd chatbot